spike-project/spike/README.md

 pip install spike-py
 ```

-Or, if you want to play with the code,
+Or, if you want to play with the code, and get the bleeding edge version.

-- download the latest stable version here : https://bitbucket.org/delsuc/spike/downloads
+- `hg clone`  get the devel branch and keep it up-to-date
-- *or* `hg clone` the devel branch and keep it up-to-date
+- (will be move to git soon)

 ```bash
 python setup.py install